-On occasion you may notice an incident is in the "active" state when you thought it had been remediated.
+On occasion, you may notice an incident is in the "active" state when you thought it was remediated.
 These usually occur with two groups of persistence mechanisms: User Registry Values and Services/Scheduled Tasks.

 User registry values are the most common to be found in this "active" state after remediation.
 The reason for this is how we handle user roaming profiles.
-We have had issues in the past with items being remediated and then a roaming profile would re-add the item.
-As such, we don’t update the user specific data until we can verify the user’s profile is active (i.e., loaded because the user is currently logged in).
-If we can verify the profile is loaded and the item has been removed, it will be reflected in Huntress.
-This is why we add a note about having the user logged in when removing user specific registry values.
+We have had issues in the past with footholds being remediated, and then a roaming profile would re-add the foothold.
+As such, we don’t update the user-specific data until we can verify the user’s profile is active (i.e., when the user logs in).
+Once Huntress verifies the user's profile is loaded and the foothold has been removed, it will be reflected in the Huntress Dashboard.
+This is why we add a note to remediation direction advising having the user logged in when removing user-specific registry values, otherwise remediation will fail.

 Remediated services and scheduled tasks appearing as "active" are much less common, but do occur occasionally.
-Windows will mark some items for deletion and remove the item from the GUI.
-From the user's perspective it looks like the item has been removed, however, it is technically still present.
-These items marked for deletion will be removed when the system reboots.
-If you believe a service or scheduled task has been remediated, reboot the system if you can and it should be removed from Huntress the next time the host checks-in.
+There are instances where Windows will mark a task or service for deletion and remove the task /service from the GUI, but has not removed the service from the system.
+These tasks/services that are marked for deletion will be removed when the system reboots.
+If you believe a service or scheduled task has been remediated, reboot the system, if you can, and it should be removed from Huntress the next time the host checks-in.